 Income and employment are two basic elements in securing a home loan.
 But don’t let your assumptions about what is required discourage you from pursuing a VA loan, because the agency’s requirements allow for some flexibility in assessing both.

-When it comes to employment, the VA and its approved lenders are looking for stability, consistency and a likelihood that those conditions will continue.
+When it comes to employment, the VA and VA approved lenders are looking for stability, consistency and a likelihood that those conditions will continue.
 The gold standard is two years of steady employment.

 Prospective borrowers don’t always have two years of steady employment.
 That doesn’t mean they’re immediately disqualified from securing a loan.